4 nights · NYE

 The glass escalator ride up through open air between the twin towers, and the rooftop Floating Garden Observatory — one of Osaka's great sunset spots.

-Shinkansen in, drop bags, straight out for takoyaki and river lights.
+Shinkansen in from Hiroshima, drop bags, straight out for takoyaki and river lights.

 Teppanyaki Kobe beef for lunch, then the Nunobiki Herb Garden ropeway and a slow walk down.
 Home for a casual dinner in Shinsaibashi.